Lab: Username enumeration via account lock

 Select the attack type "Cluster bomb".
 Add a payload position to the

-- On the "Payloads" tab, add the list of usernames to the first payload set, and the numbers 1-5 as the second set.
-This will cause the usernames to be repeated 5 times.
+- On the "Payloads" tab, add the list of usernames to the first payload set.
+For the second set, select the "Null payloads" type and choose the option to generate 5 payloads.
+This will effectively cause each username to be repeated 5 times.
 Start the attack.

 In the results, notice that the responses for one of the usernames were longer than responses when using other usernames.
 Study the response more closely and notice that it contains a different error message:

 You have made too many incorrect login attempts.Make a note of this username.

 Create a new Burp Intruder attack on the